raspberrypilearning/beat-the-goalie/en/step_1.md

+--- no-print ---

+This is the **Scratch 3** version of the project.
+There is also a [Scratch 2 version of the project](https://projects.raspberrypi.org/en/projects/beat-the-goalie-scratch2).

+--- /no-print ---

 ## Introduction

 In this project you'll learn how to create a 2 player football game in which you have to score as many goals as you can in 30 seconds.